-1 Introduction
+1. Introduction

 Welcome to the Milton Keynes Early Education Provider Guidance.
-This guidance is intended for all Early Years Providers in Milton Keynes that are offering Early Years Funded Places.

-This document is your guide to the standards for offering early learning for Early Years Funded places:
+This guidance is for all Early Years Providers in Milton Keynes that offer Early Years Funded Places.
+It is your guide to the standards for offering early learning for Early Years Funded places: